TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 2/1 John 2.13.md

 ---

-I write unto you, fathers, because ye know him who is from the beginning.
-I write unto you, young men, because ye have overcome the evil one.
-I have written unto you, little children, because ye know the Father.
+I write to you, fathers, because you know him who is from the beginning.
+I write to you, young men, because you have overcome the evil one.
+I write to you, little children, because you know the Father.